 All land was to be described according to a parcel numbering system, and the department was to assist any county that did not have the capacity to prepare such maps.
-The Department was to ensure that the maps were properly updated.
-(Section 51 of the bill).
-See NRS 361.189 through 361.220.
-The purpose of these laws was to standardize mapping practices, to ensure assessors are able to account for all of the rights, title and interest inherent with the taxpayers' ownership or use of real property.
+The Department was to ensure that the maps were properly updated (Section 51 of the bill); see NRS 361.189 through 361.220.
+The purpose of these laws was to standardize mapping practices, to ensure assessors can account for all of the rights, title and interest inherent with the taxpayers' ownership or use of real property.
 As a result, most county offices today use computer-aided drafting and design or GIS systems.
-The standard model was adapted from California's map-book and page system.
+The standard model was adapted from California's mapbook and page system.